Deep Sea and ABNJ Accounting

 M3 Deep sea floors biome

-M3.1 Continental and island slopes are large sedimentary environments extending from the shelf break to abyssal basins, characterised by strong depth gradients in pressure, temperature, light and food availability[26].
-The IUCN GET notes that "these aphotic heterotrophic ecosystems fringe the margins of continental plates and islands, extending from the shelf break (~250 m deep) to the abyssal basins (4,000 m)"[27].
+M3.1 Continental and island slopes extend from the shelf break (~250 m) to abyssal basins (4,000 m), characterised by strong depth gradients in pressure, temperature, light and food availability[24].
 Continental slopes within EEZs fall within national accounting boundaries; slopes on the extended continental shelf may also be attributable to coastal States.

-M3.3 Abyssal plains represent "the largest group of benthic marine ecosystems, extending between 3,000 and 6,000 m deep and covered by thick layers... of fine sediment"[29].
-Despite low productivity, abyssal plains host high biodiversity, with "many species... so far... sampled only as singletons"[30].
-These systems account for approximately 76% of the total seafloor area.
+M3.3 Abyssal plains extend between 3,000 and 6,000 m and "covered by thick layers... of fine sediment"[26], hosting high biodiversity despite low productivity.
 The vast majority of abyssal plains lie in ABNJ.

-M3.4 Seamounts, ridges and plateaus are major geomorphic features characterised by hard substrates and elevated topography.
-Approximately 171,000 seamounts have been documented worldwide, covering 2.6% of the sea floor, while ridges cover approximately 9.2%[31].
-These features support elevated productivity and may act as stepping stones for dispersal or barriers between adjacent basins.
+M3.4 Seamounts, ridges and plateaus: approximately 171,000 seamounts documented worldwide, covering 2.6% of the sea floor; ridges cover approximately 9.2%[27].
 Many seamounts are targets for fishing and potential mining activities.

-M3.5 Deepwater biogenic beds are formed by sessile suspension-feeders such as cold-water corals, sponges, and bivalves that create structurally complex habitats[32].
-These slow-growing systems are critical for local biodiversity but highly vulnerable to physical disturbance.
-Cold-water coral ecosystems share some characteristics with shallow-water coral reefs addressed in TG-6.1 Coral Reef Accounts, though they differ fundamentally in energy source and growth dynamics.
+M3.5 Deepwater biogenic beds are formed by sessile suspension-feeders such as cold-water corals, sponges, and bivalves that create structurally complex habitats[28].
+These slow-growing systems are highly vulnerable to physical disturbance.
+See TG-6.1 Coral Reef Accounts for cold-water coral characteristics, noting fundamental differences in energy source and growth dynamics.

-M3.6 Hadal trenches and troughs represent the deepest ocean systems, extending from 6,000 to 11,000 metres depth and comprising 27 disjoint deep-ocean trenches and 20 additional features[33].
-These isolated environments exhibit high endemism and unique adaptations to extreme hydrostatic pressure.
+M3.6 Hadal trenches and troughs extend from 6,000 to 11,000 metres depth, comprising 27 disjoint deep-ocean trenches and 20 additional features[29], exhibiting high endemism.

-M3.7 Chemosynthetic-based ecosystems (CBEs) include hydrothermal vents, cold seeps, and organic falls (whale falls, wood falls).
-These systems derive primary productivity from chemoautotrophy using reduced compounds such as hydrogen sulphide and methane[34].
-The IUCN GET describes these as characterised by "high faunal biomass" but "low diversity and high endemism"[35].
-Hydrothermal vents occur on mid-ocean ridges, back-arc basins and active seamounts; cold seeps on continental margins; food-falls along cetacean migration routes.
-CBEs are of particular interest for bioprospecting and marine genetic resources, and the BBNJ Agreement's marine genetic resources provisions may have significant implications for how these assets are valued--an area requiring substantial methodological development.
+M3.7 Chemosynthetic-based ecosystems (CBEs) include hydrothermal vents, cold seeps, and organic falls.
+These systems derive primary productivity from chemoautotrophy using reduced compounds such as hydrogen sulphide and methane[30], characterised by "high faunal biomass" but "low diversity and high endemism"[31].
+CBEs are of particular interest for bioprospecting; the BBNJ Agreement's marine genetic resources provisions may have significant implications for how these assets are valued.

 M2 Pelagic ocean waters (deep component)